 Erosion is the displacement of soil from one place to another, and it can happen on large or small properties.
-Storm water systems can become blocked when soil from your customer’s yard runs into the street, and on top of it being an environmental problem, it’s also unsightly to look at.
+Stormwater systems can become blocked when soil from your customer’s yard runs into the street, and on top of it being an environmental problem, it’s also unsightly to look at.

 By taking a few simple, preventative steps, you can help keep your customer’s yard beautiful and environmentally friendly during even the heaviest of downpours.

-Plants, grasses and mulch
+Plants, grasses, and mulch

 One of the best ways to prevent soil erosion is to keep the soil covered year-round.
 Bare soil is more vulnerable to erosion caused by wind and rain, so finding appropriate covering methods will help preserve the landscape’s look and health.

 Take stock of your customer’s yard before deciding on a plan of action for directing runoff and water.
-For customers who don’t have many, or any, steep slopes present, simply adding in shrubs, grasses and mulches can help collect snowmelt or rain water.
+For customers who don’t have many, or any, steep slopes present, simply adding in shrubs, grasses and mulches can help collect snowmelt or rainwater.

-Native grasses can help the soil gain more stability, as they will produce long roots than can tie the topsoil and subsoil together.
+Native grasses can help the soil gain more stability, as they will produce long roots that can tie the topsoil and subsoil together.
 Some species of vegetative cover, like clover, have shallow roots that won’t sufficiently stabilize the surface of the soil, especially on slopes.

-Woody shrubs serve as an excellent soil mulch, and flowers and plants can be very effective in preventing erosion and adding beautiful focal points to the landscape.
+Woody shrubs serve as excellent soil mulch, and flowers and plants can be very effective in preventing erosion and adding beautiful focal points to the landscape.

-For customers who want an active, healthy and thriving garden in their landscape, incorporating mulch on the surface of the soil around the plants adds in a multitude of benefits.
+For customers who want an active, healthy, and thriving garden in their landscape, incorporating mulch on the surface of the soil around the plants adds in a multitude of benefits.

 Mulch helps regulate soil temperatures, can help prevent erosion in sensitive areas, adds organic matter and it can increase moisture retention.
 There are many different types of mulch to use based on the area you service and the soil chemistry of your customer’s yard.